gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "But then how does the king raise money?"
 Noxy asked.

 Kulbinder blinked slowly.
-"He takes what tradition dictates, no more and no less.
+"He takes what tradition dictates.
 It is much simpler."

 "Simpler *and* fairer," Sergeant Dorbu added with a quiet intensity that hadn't been there a moment earlier.
 "And that's what we want---something simple and